code-not-found/code-not-found.github.io/_posts/spring/2018-11-15-best-spring-blogs.md

 Good news.
 You already know this one, as you're reading it right now :-)

 For those that haven't read my posts, I focus on Spring tutorials.
-I try to go for quality over quantity.

 Favorite post: [Spring Kafka - Consumer Producer Example](https://www.codenotfound.com/spring-kafka-consumer-producer-example.html){:target="_blank"}